Looking for Interim Directors!

 Submit Your Nomination Today

-Previous and former MLC Board members, please contact Chenoa Reyes at creyes@michiganlean.org for alternative nomination instructions.
+Previous and former MLC Board members, please contact Pamela Burgess at pburgess@michiganlean.org for alternative nomination instructions.

 Board of Directors Position Descriptions